 The water is very powerful here.
 As long as I see water every day, I’m calm.
 So I think there’s something about my music that is foundationally grounded.
 I think that comes from nature and the humility of being human within that nature.

 I like performing outside.
 We once did a performance called Bottled Opera, and performed in 64 waterways throughout the Northwest.
 So we performed outside in lakes and rivers, and in downtown we performed in fountains and so forth.
 Indoors, I love the Saint Ignatius Chapel for the materials that are used and the way the light works in the space, and the openness.
 It’s a place of worship, and when I go in, I feel like I am in a sacred space and part of that.

 Along with Seward Park, one of my favorite places in Seattle is Kubota Garden.
 Twice a year they have a plant sale in September and May, and it’s really worth going to.
-I get my hair cut at Osami’s barbershop in the ID, which is owned by a husband and wife from Japan who moved here in the 1950s.
+I get my hair cut at Osami’s barbershop in the ID, which is owned by a husband and wife from Japan who moved here in the 1950s (Editor’s note: Osami and his wife retired in 2015.
+The shop, now called Pioneer Barber Company, continues the legacy of hair styling in this space).
 For a few years they have not been taking any new customers, but I have gone for over twenty years.
 I also love KOBO which is a Japanese shop that used be a five-and-dime called Higo Variety Store.
 Mutual Fish is still thriving, and that’s the best place to get seafood.
 I also go to Full Tilt ice cream in Columbia City because I like to play Ms. Pac Man there.

 Photo taken at The Chapel of Saint Ignatius, Seattle University.